-Freedom of Information
+Freedom of Information request

-The Freedom of Information Act was introduced to give the public greater access to information, in relation to the workings of government and public bodies.
-Ensuring a more open and transparent Public Authority, with greater accountability.
+The Freedom of Information Act was introduced to give the public greater access to information in relation to the workings of government and public bodies.
+Ensuring a more open and transparent public authority, with greater accountability.

 Any individual can make a request for information under the Act and there are two specific related rights to individuals making a request for information:

 - The right to be told whether the information exists